shady-cj/Auction/README.md

 # Auction
-An e-commerce auctioning site (cs50web solution)
+An e-commerce auctioning django project with NO JAVASCRIPT(cs50web solution)